balaji1974/nosql/elasticsearch/README.md

 	}
 }

-Upload the file into elasticsearch using the following command: curl -XPOST 'localhost:9200/_bulk?pretty' -H "Content-Type: application/json" --data-binary @complete.es.json
+Upload the file into Elasticsearch using the following command: curl -XPOST 'localhost:9200/_bulk?pretty' -H "Content-Type: application/json" --data-binary @complete.es.json

 Count the records that were upload: